RyanCCJ/Light-RPG/README.md

 - Characters can earn coins, buy food, rob the rich, heal teammates, or play music to regain MP.
 - After the game ends, your performance will be evaluated, and different titles will be awarded to your party.

+## Disclaimer

-Enjoy your adventure in "Light-RPG"!
-If you encounter any issues during the game or have questions, feel free to check the repository for additional information.
+- If you encounter any issues during the game or have questions, feel free to check the repository for additional information.
+- This game uses some online resources.
+If you have concerns about copyright infringement, please contact the author.